Rao-Varun/varun_profile/content/project/Video Game Recommender System.md

 ## **2 FEATURES**
 The recommender system suggests game based on the following attributes of users favorite games:

   1. platform the game runs on.
   2. genre of the game.
   3. ratings of the game.
   4. sales of the game in the country in which user resides in.
   5. publisher.

-The prototype for the recommender app can be found here[I'm a link](https://www.google.com) The video game recommender system can be useful in e-commerce website that sells video games The recommender system can also be used in the websites such as ones that contain forums related to video games
+The prototype for the recommender app can be found [here](https://marvelapp.com/6bh58h5) The video game recommender system can be useful in e-commerce website that sells video games The recommender system can also be used in the websites such as ones that contain forums related to video games